As a new parent, buying one of the best baby bottles is going to be at the top of your priority list.

 If you try to get your hand to fit inside one of the deep tall bottles, you are going to struggle big time.
 Another big plus to this newborn starter set is the formula dispenser that’s included.

-This dispenser has three equal sized compartments that mean you can place three equal sized amounts of formula in each and pour out from each compartment when needed.
+This dispenser has three equal sized compartments.
+That means you can place three equal sized amounts of formula in each and pour out from each compartment when needed.

 So, if you are using powdered formula, you are going to get an equal amount in each compartment for feeding your baby while away from home.